-We investigate whether the distinct nature of Multinational firms (MNC) differently influence the governance-performance relationship compared to the local firms in Pakistan.
+We investigate whether the distinct nature of multinational firms (MNC) differently influence the governance-performance relationship compared to the local firms in Pakistan.
 We used a dynamic system GMM estimator that produces consistent and efficient estimation after controlling for dynamic endogeneity and simultaneity.
 Our results demonstrate that corporate governance (CG) has a significant positive impact on firm financial performance whilst CG practice of MNC firms is more effective than local firms in Pakistan.
-We observed two distinct financing behaviours such as ‘pro-active investment behaviour’ of MNC firms and ‘conservative investment behaviour’ of local firms.
-We conclude that a well-established corporate culture, significant financial worth and firms’ higher growth rate are key determinants of better CG practice.
+We observed two distinct financing behaviours, i.e., 'pro-active investment behaviour' of MNC firms and 'conservative investment behaviour' of local firms.
+We conclude that a well-established corporate culture, significant financial worth and firms' higher growth rate are key determinants of better CG practice.

 |Journal||International Journal of Business Governance and Ethics|